0xHillside/0xHillside.github.io/_posts/2024-09-17-Pagers-Exploding.md

 source: https://store.jtech.com/jtech-rugged-pager-nimh-battery-3-pack/

-these pagers are a MEASILY 300~ mAh, pagers are relatively a low energy tool that do NOT need that much energy to function and somehow they explode like bombs?, this is what a lithium battery looks like usually when it overheats, focus on the keyword. **overheats**
+these pagers are a MEASILY 300~ mAh, pagers are relatively a low energy tool that do NOT need that much energy to function and somehow you want me to believe they can
+"explode" the same way they do in those videos like bombs?, this is what a lithium battery for a phone looks like usually when it overheats, focus on the keyword. **overheats**

 ![Alt text](assets/images/img.png)
 \
 source: https://cdn4.explainthatstuff.com/lithium-ion-battery-failure.jpg
+\
+So now you can see how suspicious it is that even a phone's battery that overheats and fails does not **explode** in the same way those pagers did

 # Conclusion

+So what now? the simple answer to this problem is no, it is NOT a cyber attack that I can say with 100% confidence and im sure other security professionals can say the same and/or already have.
+The conditions for an attack like this are extremely difficult to achieve and would most likely be an edge case scenario that would DEFINITELY **NOT** cause this. furtheremore if this where the case then we would be seeing much MUCH more highly political individuals getting respawned this specific way.

+# So what is it?
+(My humble opinion)

+I really dont know, what really came to mind and what makes the most sense as of now is that it could be a combination of techniques.
+Namely
-So what does that mean? it means that there is no way in ANY WORLD that this would be the case where it was a cyber attack or else everyone would have had a virus by now that caused their PC to explode mr.robot style what is it?
-I really dont know, it could be frequency overloading in combination with maybe a tampered battery that causes overheating and a massive BOOM OR... anything else really. its too early to tell
+Frequency overloading in combination with maybe a tampered battery that causes overheating and a massive BOOM OR...
+It could be as simple as a wrapped plastic explosive hidden in the case of the pager and triggered by some israeli cell maybe? who knows its too early to tell and not much information has come out yet

-Final note:
+Closing note:

 If you disagree with me then you are completely justified to, everyone has their opinions and this was simply me stating out mine.
-If you want to have a conversation, disagree or have anything that might help reach to the _actual_ truth of what had occured. please do contact me at saif.yas@hotmail.com and I will update this blog with every new piece of truth that comes out
+If you want to have a conversation, disagree or have anything that might help reach to the _actual_ truth of what had occured. please do contact me on linkedin